CSC792-SDSMT-DERP/DERP/documentation/Final Report.md

 ### Converting Lines of Input to ASTs

 Lines of input are passed first into the Parser for the appropriate mode.
 If a syntax error occurs, an exception is raised and returned to the frontend as an ERROR UXAction.
 After passing through the Parser, the SessionController receives a raw Lark Tree (AST).
 The SessionController then passes the AST through the Transformer.
 The Transformer applies various transforms contained in the [Transformer class proper](../derp/language/Transformer.py) and in the [qualifier reduction directory](../derp/language/qualifier_reductions).
 Once the tree has been shaped, the tree undergoes various semantic checks as applied by the [Semantic Checker](../derp/language/SemanticChecker.py).
-If a semantic error is detected, an exception is raised and handled in the same manner as syntax errors.
+If a semantic error is detected during either of the previous steps, an exception is raised and handled in the same manner as syntax errors.
 If the tree is found to be semantically valid, it is passed to the [Evaluator](../derp/session/Evaluator.py) in order to produce a [SessionAction](../derp/session/SessionAction.py) which will be interpreted by the SessionController.

 ### Converting ASTs to SessionActions
 The [Evaluator](../derp/session/Evaluator.py) uses a Lark Visitor to search for certain types of nodes inside the AST.
 When a node is found that would imply a certain action should be taken, the evaluator constructs a [SessionAction](../derp/session/SessionAction.py) with the action to take and the data needed to carry out the action.